Nichiren Shoshu in Chicagoland and throughout Midwest and Southern states (17-state map)

 Nichiren Daishonin entrusted us with two great vows: to reveal our own Buddhahood and to help realize a peaceful, happy world through the spread of the Mystic Law—kosen-rufu.
 Visit Myogyoji Temple, connect with the community, and experience first-hand how True Buddhism brings out courage, clarity, and joy.

-Gosho Passage · September 2025
+Monthly Gosho Passage

 Ways to get involved